-Another publication that deals with international best practices for market surveillance is Compliance Counts: A Practitioner's Guidebook on Best Practice Monitoring, Verification, and Enforcement for Appliance Standards & Labelling.
+Another publication that deals with international best practices for market surveillance is Compliance Counts: A Practitioner's Guidebook on Best Practice Monitoring, Verification, and Enforcement for Appliance Standards & Labelling9.

-A third publication that provides more of an overview is the ISO (CASCO) guide Principles and practices in product regulation and market surveillance.
+A forth publication that provides more of an overview is the ISO (CASCO) guide Principles and practices in product regulation and market surveillance.
+10

-1.3 Primary goal of the EEPLIANT Guidelines
+1.2 Primary goal of the EEPLIANT Guidelines

 The EEPLIANT project has limited its scope to develop and describe the best practice procedures that are specific for ecodesign and energy labelling market surveillance.
-By adopting this approach, EEPLIANT has tried to avoid duplication of existing and already documented experiences that have been developed by other projects/studies and give its valuable contribution by preparing reliable material on the specific issues related to ecodesign and energy labelling market surveillance.
+By adopting this approach, EEPLIANT has tried to avoid duplication of existing and already documented experiences that have been developed by other projects/studies.

-The main focus of the EEPLIANT guidelines for coordinated and effective ecodesign and energy labelling market surveillance is:
+The focus of the EEPLIANT guidelines for coordinated and effective ecodesign and energy labelling market surveillance is:

-- Organisation and strategy in national market surveillance - How to establish inspection programmes - How to select products for inspection - How to identify EEA-wide product model numbers - How to conduct label and document inspections - How to conduct compliance verification laboratory tests - Sharing of results amongst MSAs - How to enforce the provisions of the ecodesign and energy labelling regulations http://www.iso.org/iso/casco\guide.pdf
+- Organisation and strategy in national market surveillance - How to establish inspection programmes - How to select products for inspection - How to identify EEA-wide product model numbers - How to conduct label and document inspections - How to conduct compliance verification laboratory tests - Sharing of results amongst MSAs - How to enforce the provisions of the ecodesign and energy labelling regulations